 The Vasse Diversion Drain flowing into Geographe Bay

-The nutrient sources in the Vasse Diversion Drain catchment are from a diversity of land uses.
-Primary sources include beef and dairy grazing, dairy sheds (ten in total), the Busselton wastewater treatment plant (WWTP) and urban residential land use.
+Nutrient sources in the Vasse Diversion Drain catchment are from a diversity of landuses, primarily beef and dairy grazing, the waste water treatment plant and dairy effluent.
+Other sources include urban and rural residential areas, horticultural farms and septics.

 Image: Nutrients in the Vasse Diversion Drain catchment are primarily sourced from dairy and beef grazing, with smaller quantities from point sources (such as dairy sheds and the Busselton WWTP) and urban diffuse sources.

 The Department of Water and Environmental Regulation has been monitoring the water quality of the Vasse Diversion Drain fortnightly since 2006.
-Data from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2008-2017 is presented in the table below.
 The data shows total nitrogen concentrations to be consistently two to three times above water quality targets since 2009.

 The Vasse Diversion Drain catchment is categorised as a ‘recovery’ catchment as this waterway does not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.